docandrew/cosbsides24/presentation.md

 - Not a Computer Science PhD
 - Not a Mathematician

+---

+## This talk

 - This is an _introduction_ to the topic of type theory and formal methods
+- The goal: awareness of tools that _might help_ you write better software

 ---